eyturner/Border-Crossing-Analysis/README.md

 Throughout the challenge, I tried different data structures, algorithms, and approaches, only to find a better one when I was about 3/4 done.
-Finally, though, I was able to find an approach, set of structures, and algorithm that will allow me to process the full data set before the heat death of the universe (in fact, I believe it does so in under a minute!)
-Anyway, here is my final approach:
+Finally, though, I was able to find an approach, set of structures and algorithms that would allow me to process the full data set before the heat death of the universe (in fact, I believe it does so in under a minute!)
+Here is my final approach:

 1. Get data of interest from input CSV file and transfer that to a list object.